There are several organizations and people who can offer sound scientific evidence and ideas for practice.

 -

-CLICK HERE to read a PRACTICAL blog from Tiffany Peltier about the latest information about phonemic awareness (and MORE!).
+CLICK HERE to read a blog from Tiffany Peltier about the latest information about phonemic awareness (and MORE!).
 Click on the pic above to view this perfect little activity for preschoolers.